 For build-out, industrial demands were increased by an additional 25 percent to reflect redevelopment, additional infill, and higher water users within existing structures.
-Three large future industries were also included in future water usage projections.
+Three large future industries totaling 1.0 mgd in demand were also included in future water usage projections.

 The existing treatment plant and Wilsonville transmission system will also provide supplemental potable water supply to the City of Sherwood.
-Sherwood is currently receiving up to 2.5 mgd, and by 2012 will be receiving 5.0 mgd.
+Sherwood is currently receiving up to 2.5 mgd, and by 2015 will be receiving 5.0 mgd.

 Table ES.2 summarizes the future demands for residential and nonresidential users, future industry, and supplemental supply for the City of Sherwood.
 Supply to the City of Sherwood was assumed to increase to 10 mgd in 2030 and 20 mgd at final build-out.
+Build-out of the study area is projected to occur in the year 2036 for nonresidential areas, and in the year 2045 for residential areas.